 For a while now, university rankings have been intensely debated all over the world.
-Despite the prevailing sentiment among academics that rankings are harming the academic profession, the actual resistance to this practice is mostly scattered and not sufficiently heard, especially at the international level, which is where the most influential of rankings are produced.
+Despite the prevailing sentiment among academics that rankings are harming the academic profession, the actual resistance to this practice is mostly scattered and not much heard, especially at the international level, which is where the most influential of rankings are produced.

 Social media platforms are where much of the discontent with rankings can be seen.
 If one follows the topic, it’s virtually impossible not to come across some of the many critical voices.
 It was in this context that University Wankings (@UWankings), a Twitter user entirely dedicated to an unapologetic challenge to university rankings, emerged.